 Describe the project setting and the total number of students you plan to reach.
-Describe plans for conducting school surveillance, reviewing school and city tobacco policies for targeted community, and a school board/city council presentation.
+Describe plans for conducting school surveillance, reviewing school and city tobacco policies for targeted community, and for a school board/city council presentation.
 Describe plans for conducting at least six presentations and speaking engagements with community leader groups and youth-serving organizations on youth tobacco use and exposure including one presentation to community leaders about the benefits of increasing excise tax on tobacco products.
-Describe the plans for implementing at least six community events with displays, including events around four of the national smoking/tobacco awareness days and two other community events.
+Describe the plans for implementing at least six community events with displays, including events around four of the national smoking/tobacco awareness days (Red Ribbon Week, Great American Smoke-Out, Through with Chew Week, Kick Butts Day and World No Tobacco Day) and two other community events.
 Describe plans for disseminating teen cessation materials to school staff to at least 50 percent of high schools in target cities.
-Be sure to include a completed copy of Attachment E).
+Be sure to include a completed copy of Attachment B (electronic copy available upon request) with your application (example provided in Attachment E).